SettleMint

 EvidenceWhere it comes fromWhat it proves

-ConversionInitiatedLoan-side featureA conversion was accepted for a holder, trigger, principal amount, interest amount, target amount, and effective price
+ConversionInitiatedLoan-side featureDALP accepted a conversion for a holder, trigger, principal amount, interest amount, target amount, and effective price

 TargetIssuedFromConversionTarget-side minterThe target token minted a specific amount for a specific conversion ID